rtpxff/openssl/NOTES-WINDOWS-VCXP.md

  6. `nmake`

 Instead of 4.
-5. 6. you can run vcxp.bat.
+5. 6. just run vcxp.bat.

+vcxp_add.bat is moving others vcxprojs to main directory, making they correct.